elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 ### IPTables DNAT Example

-For now the internal RHEL5 machine can reach out the internet but nothing can reach it from the internet (unless it&#8217;a an existing/established connection.
-So let&#8217;s forward any traffic that comes to port 3333 of our RHEL6 (Edge Router) to port 22 of the RHEL5 (internal machine).
+For now the internal RHEL5 machine can reach out the internet but nothing can reach it from the internet (unless it'a an existing/established connection.
+So let's forward any traffic that comes to port 3333 of our RHEL6 (Edge Router) to port 22 of the RHEL5 (internal machine).
 That way I can ssh directly to our internal test machine.
 To accomplish this, we will now use the PREROUTING Chain of the NAT table.
 Here is the command to do this:

     [root@rhel1 ~]# iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 3333 -j DNAT --to 192.168.2.3:22

-Let&#8217;s make sure the rule is in place:
+Let's make sure the rule is in place:

     [root@rhel1 ~]# iptables -t nat -L PREROUTING -n -v --line-numbers Chain PREROUTING (policy ACCEPT 47 packets, 2870 bytes)